 The table below presents information about net derivative liabilities under bilateral agreements (excluding collateral posted) and the fair value of collateral posted.
-No additional collateral or termination payments could have been called at the reporting date by counterparties in the event of a one- or two-notch downgrade in the credit ratings of the firm and/or Group Inc.
+Additional collateral or termination payments that could have been called at the reporting date by counterparties in the event of a one- or two-notch downgrade in the credit ratings of the firm and/or Group Inc. was not material.

-AS OI
+As of

-\$ in millions June 2020
+\$ in millions June 2022

-Net derivative liabilities under bilateral agreements \$ 793
+Net derivative liabilities under bilateral agreements \$ 662

-Collateral posted \$ 102
+Collateral posted \$ 108